 The Gladney Center for Adoption

 The Gladney Center for Adoption is located in Texas but has locations around the country.
 It was originally founded as a home for orphaned children in 1887 by a Methodist minister as the Texas Children’s Home and Aid Society.
 For pregnant mothers, Gladney offers counseling, respite, medical care, financial support, and legal advising among other services.
 The Gladney website also contains adoption profiles of families approved to adopt.
-In addition to the Gladney website, Gladney also has a podcast, a blog, and can be found on many social media platforms including Facebook, Twitter, Instagram, YouTube and LinkedIn.Are you considering adoption and want to give your child the best life possible?
-Let us help you find an adoptive family that you love.
+In addition to the Gladney website, Gladney also has a podcast, a blog, and can be found on many social media platforms including Facebook, Twitter, Instagram, YouTube, and LinkedIn.Are you considering placing a child for adoption?
+Do you want more choices with your adoption plan?
+Do you want to regain more control in your life?
 Visit Adoption.org or call 1-800-ADOPT-98.
+We can help you put together an adoption plan that best meets your needs.